-NEW YORK, NY (JANUARY 25, 2021) - The International Center of Photography (ICP) proudly announces its winter/spring 2021 exhibition: But Still, It Turns: Recent Photography from the World, guest curated by photographer Paul Graham.
-The exhibition-on view February 4 through May 9, 2021-comes on the heels of ICP's reopening of its galleries on October 1 following a sixmonth closure due to the COVID-19 pandemic and arrives just as ICP celebrates its first anniversary at its new home on Manhattan's Lower East Side.
+NEW YORK, NY (April 2021) - The International Center of Photography (ICP) proudly announces the extension of its current exhibition: But Still, It Turns: Recent Photography from the World, guest curated by photographer Paul Graham.
+The exhibition-now on view through August 15, 2021-opened in early February, marking the celebration of ICP's first anniversary at its new home on Manhattan's Lower East Side.

-In But Still, It Turns, nine contemporary photographers present images made in the 21st-century United States that reflect a movement towards a lyrical documentary practice.
+In But Still, It Turns1, nine contemporary photographers present images made in the 21st-century United States that reflect a movement towards a lyrical documentary practice.
 Extending the tradition of Robert Frank, Walker Evans, Gordon Parks, and Diane Arbus, this work fits a notion of "photography from the world"-photography that resists both narrative arcs and the drama of photojournalism or staged photography, grappling instead with the world as it is, in all its ambiguity and wonder.